Omaha Drunk Driving Accident Lawyer

 Nebraska Drunk Driving Statistics

-In 2014, the Nebraska Office of Highway Safety recorded approximately 1,700 car accidents that were due to alcohol-impairment.
-This is a noticeable drop from the peak number of 2,200 in 2002, although the numbers remain high.
-Nebraska has implemented increased penalties over the years for drivers arrested for driving under the influence which has assisted in lowering the number of alcohol involved car accidents.
+Nebraska has implemented increased penalties over the years for drivers arrested for driving under the influence which has assisted in lowering the number of alcohol-involved car accidents.
 The number of DWI arrests also rose dramatically between 1975 and 2005 leading to safer roadways throughout Nebraska.
-However, alcohol-related crashes remain a top cause for car accidents throughout the state.
+However, alcohol-related crashes remain a top cause of car accidents throughout the state.

 Fortunately, Nebraska has managed to drastically reduce the number of drunk driving accidents in the past 15 years, due largely to new laws which were implemented over the years.
 The peak of drunk driving accidents occurred in 2002, shortly after Nebraska changed their BAC limit to .08.
 The implementation of enhanced penalties for repeat DUI offenders additionally encouraged drivers to be more mindful when taking to the roads after having a few drinks.
 While drunk driving accidents still make up a large percentage of car accidents each year throughout Nebraska, the number continues to decrease.